YiranJing/Coronavirus-Epidemic-COVID-19/README.md

    - Update/track by new (real-time) data.
    - Compare with the reality: understanding models' limitation.
    - Try to improve model's estimation/prediction/inference further.
-1. Build dashboard for real-time visualisation.
+1. Collect data and Build dashboard for real-time visualisation.
 1. Insights sharing